Steve Elkington

-Early years
+Early life and amateur career

-Born in Inverell, New South Wales, Elkington grew up in Wagga Wagga.
-He moved to the United States to attend college in Texas at the University of Houston, where he played on the Cougar golf team that won national titles in 1982, 1984, and 1985.
-Elkington was the first prominent Australian to play college golf in the U.S., and turned professional in 1985.
+In 1962, Elkington was born in Inverell, New South Wales.
+He grew up in Wagga Wagga, New South Wales.

+Elkington moved to the United States to attend college in Texas at the University of Houston, where he played on the Cougar golf team that won national titles in 1982, 1984, and 1985.
+Elkington was the first prominent Australian to play college golf in the U.S.

 Professional career

-Elkington was the runner-up at the PGA Tour Qualifying Tournament in December 1986 to earn his tour card for 1987.
+In 1985, Elkington turned professional.
+Elkington was the runner-up at 1986 PGA Tour Qualifying School to earn his tour card.
 He had ten victories on the PGA Tour, all in the 1990s, and won four events twice.
 Elkington had ten top-10 finishes in major championships, with the best results at the PGA Championship; he won in 1995 at Riviera, and a tied for second in 2005 at Baltusrol, behind winner Phil Mickelson, which moved him back into the top 50 in the Official World Golf Ranking.
 He is a two-time winner of The Players Championship, the PGA Tour's marquee event, with victories in 1991 and 1997.
 Of the five to win twice at TPC Sawgrass, his span of six years between wins is the shortest.

 In addition to his PGA Tour success, Elkington won the 1992 Australian Open and 1996 Honda Invitational on the Asian Tour.

 Elkington was a participant in the first four editions of the Presidents Cup, on the International Team in 1994, 1996, 1998, and 2000.
 In 1995, he was awarded the Vardon Trophy; this award is given annually by the PGA of America to the tour player with the lowest scoring average.